 B. Choose the Areas for Which You Want to Earn College Credit.

 Evaluate each area of your prior college-level learning to determine which ones to select for PLA.
 Your decision about each subject area should be based on two factors: whether you can prove that your knowledge is equivalent to a college-level course and whether you need college credits in that subject area.
 With the exception of physical education courses, field experience, student teaching, cooperative study, practicum courses, English Composition I and II, internships, seminars, “Selected Topics” courses, current independent study or stand-alone lab courses, any college-level subject is eligible for PLA, although there are some subjects that are not well-suited for portfolio assessment.
-It is strongly recommended that your selected PLAs be reviewed and deemed appropriate by the Advisement Center for your degree program or certificate program.
+It is strongly recommended that your selected PLAs be reviewed and deemed appropriate by the Office of Academic Advising for your degree program or certificate program.

 C. Find a Standard or Individualized PLA Course Description to Match Your Learning.